Who are the project's owners/developers?

-Greenwin Corp. & Choice Properties REIT are the project’s developers.
+Choice Properties REIT and Greenwin Corp. are the property owners and developers.

-How is Infrastructure Ontario involved in this proposal?
+How is Infrastructure Ontario involved in this project?

 The Ministry of Infrastructure is the former owner of the 26 Grenville & 27 Grosvenor site.